Women's American football in the United States

-Women's Football in the United States is the American football sport played by women, both regionally in the United States and worldwide in the IFAF Women's World Championship.
+Women's American football in the United States is the American football sport played by women, both regionally in the United States and worldwide in the IFAF Women's World Championship.

 History

+American football has been played by women, both regionally in the United States and worldwide in the IFAF Women's World Championship.
+Women have played in leagues accessible to both genders and in leagues designed exclusively for women.